cathaloruaidh/genomeBuildConversion/README.md

 # 1&nbsp; Genome Build Conversion
-Code for identifying regions of the genome that are unstable when converting between GRCh37 and GRCh38, using liftOver or CrossMap.
+Code for identifying positions in the human genome that are unstable when converting between GRCh37 and GRCh38, using either liftOver or CrossMap.
+Pre-excluding SNVs in this regions before converting between builds results in If you have any queries or feedback, please contact the [author](mailto:cathalormond@gmail.com

+If you use the exclude files or this algorithm in your publication, please cite the following paper:

 Navigation:
 - [Set Up](#2-set-up)